Balancing Employee Expectations and Employer Realities

 5. Employee Upskilling: Invest in reskilling and expanding employees’ capabilities, requiring colleges to adapt their approach to employee readiness.

-6. Healthcare Reform: Government intervention is needed to find sustainable solutions to rising healthcare costs.
+6. Healthcare Reform: Government intervention is necessary to find sustainable solutions to the rising costs of healthcare.

-7. Identify and Reward “A” Players: Differentiate and reward high-performing employees differently, acknowledging their unique contributions.
+7. Identify and Reward “A” Players: Differentiate and reward high-performing employees in a way that acknowledges their unique contributions.

 8. Planned Turnover: Accept planned turnover as the norm, especially for “C” players, to maintain a dynamic and adaptable workforce.